exosite-garage/AndroidThermostat/README.md

       format: float
 ```

 Once you have a CIK with the dataports specified above, enter that CIK in the App under Settings->Device CIK.
+Once this is done, you should see data from the temp and setpoint dataports.

 To change the logo, go to Settings and enter the URL of a 691x135 image.
 URL shorteners are not yet supported because the app does not yet know how to follow redirects.